 Why We Exist

-Members of the OAC include many of the top cardiologists in the world.
-Together we believe in an ongoing dialogue that ensures the latest proven technologies and techniques are available to all Ontarians and that compensation is reasonable and fair.
-We regularly meet and interact with the OMA, the Cardiac Care Network, the Ministry of Health and Long-Term Care and government parties.
+OAC members include many of the top cardiologists in the world.
+Together we believe in an ongoing dialogue that ensures access to the latest proven technologies and techniques are available to all Ontarians and that compensation for cardiologists is reasonable and fair.
+We meet and interact regularly with Ontario’s political representatives, government officials, OMA physician leaders and senior staff, and groups such as CorHealth Ontario, Health Quality Ontario, and OntarioMD.
 We offer our expertise and a wealth of experience and knowledge at each opportunity.
-We believe in mutual trust, respect and an open, frank ongoing dialogue involving everyone, including the public, is the only way to ensure patient access to our current high quality cardiac care is never jeopardized.
-We welcome your input and support.
+We believe in mutual trust, respect and an open, honest dialogue involving everyone, including the public.
+This is the only way to ensure patient access to our high quality cardiac care is never jeopardized.

 The acronyms and overlapping responsibilities of the various groups involved can be confusing.
 Please see our Definitions page.

-Our membership is diverse, comprising community cardiologists in solo or group practice (Heart Health Institute, Collingwood Cardiology) and university-affiliated cardiologists, including entire Cardiology Divisions of Health Sciences Centers (e.g. University Health Network; Ottawa Heart; St. Michael’s Hospital).
-With representation from small and large communities, we strongly believe in the guiding principle of the Cardiac Care Network of Ontario, which is that all Ontario patients, regardless of where they live, should have equal access to cardiac care services in Ontario.
+Our membership is diverse, comprising community cardiologists and university-affiliated cardiologists, including entire Cardiology Divisions of Academic Health Sciences Centers (e.g. University Health Network; Ottawa Heart Institute; St. Michael’s Hospital).
+With representation from small and large communities, we strongly believe in the guiding principle of CorHealth Ontario, which is that all Ontario patients, regardless of where they live, should have equal access to cardiac care services in Ontario.